JuhooM/mazesolver/README.md

   1) Make e-puck controller that can traverse a maze and not get stuck.
   2) Make e-puck controler able to create a graph of the maza that it traverses
+  3) Make bsf algorithm to solve the graph
+  4) Make the robot use the solved path
-  3) Add more worlds/mazes for the robot to solve
+  5) Add more worlds/mazes for the robot to solve

 Project journal: